Skip to main content

 Indiana Septic Tank Regulations

-Indiana's Residential On-Site Sewage Systems rule 410 IAC 6-8.3 — capacity tiers, the 6.5-foot maximum water depth specification, and Indiana Department of Health oversight through local health departments from the Ohio River to the Great Lakes.
+Indiana's Residential On-Site Sewage Systems rule 410 IAC 6-8.3 sets capacity levels and a maximum water depth of 6.5 feet.
+The Indiana Department of Health, through local health departments, oversees these systems from the Ohio River to the Great Lakes.

 The Governing Framework